rebeccapowell/Veritas/README.md

 - ISRC structural validation

 ### Healthcare
-- NHS Number validation
+- NHS Number validation and generation
-- ORCID validation
+- ORCID validation and generation

 Additional identifiers and algorithms will be added per the [PRD](PRD.md).